congdepeng/depeng-documents/201403/Effective Tools for increasing productivity.md

 Have you think about this, are these tedious operations full of your diary works?
 Why you need to find a file or program manually without using computer itself?

-Find and open file or program is a very common task in diary works, but it's inefficient to find a file manually.
+Find and open file is a very common task in diary works, but it's inefficient to find a file manually.
 Quick launch tools are designed for this.

 [Synapse](https://launchpad.net/synapse-project) is a quick launcher that you can use to find and open documents as well as start applications,